CompBtBs/FalseDiscoveriesAnalysis/README.md

 # Adjusting for false discoveries in constraint- and sampling-based differential metabolic flux analysis
-Submitted to Journal of Biomedical Informatics
+Submitted to: Journal of Biomedical Informatics

 ## Authors
 - Bruno G. Galuzzi <bruno.galuzzi@unimib.it> (a, c)